-There is no shortage of devices hitting the market now for golf.
+There is no shortage of wearables hitting the market for golf.
 Amateur and professional players alike have started to embrace technology to improve their game and obtain a competitive edge.

 Essential reading: Best golf swing analyzers and shot trackers